SmithMack68/Knights-and-Dragons/README.md

 -------
 ## Overview
 This is a single page React application.
 It uses links and React components to mimic a backend.
-You can Login, add or remove Knights and Dragons to your personal Army
+It has a mock Login add or remove Knights and Dragons to your personal Army